ArgentLo/Tensorflow_Eager_Execution/README.md

 ----

-Thanks for the extremely intuitive and concise introduction: [*Handbook of TensorFlow Based on Eager Execution*](https://tf.wiki/#) (which saved me hours of time).
+Thanks for the extremely intuitive and concise introduction: [*Handbook of TensorFlow Based on Eager Execution*](https://tf.wiki/#) (which literally saved me hours of time!!!!!!!).

 check out the PDF in the Git.